Tampa Employment Immigration Attorney

 How a Tampa Employment-Based Immigration Attorney Can Help

-If hiring international employees is a part of your growth strategy, you are going to need the help of a Tampa employment-based immigration lawyer from Trent Cotney, P.A.
+If hiring international employees is a part of your growth strategy, you are going to need the help of a Tampa employment-based immigration lawyer from Cotney Construction Law.
 Our team of immigration attorneys can work with your human resources department to ensure that each employee has the appropriate visa per their role in your company.
 We can guide you through the process of sponsoring employees for workplace visas (green cards) as well.
 Additionally, I-9 compliance is critical for all companies.
 A Tampa employment-based immigration attorney can not only ensure compliance but help you should you be audited.

 Employment Based Visas